berthott/laravel-crudable/readme.md

 ```
 * `middleware`: an array of middlewares that will be added to the generated routes
 * `namespace`: string or array with one ore multiple namespaces that should be monitored for the Crudable-Trait.
 Defaults to `App\Models`.
+* `namespace_mode`: Defines the search mode for the namespaces. `ClassFinder::STANDARD_MODE` will only find the exact matching namespace, `ClassFinder::RECURSIVE_MODE` will find all subnamespaces.
+Defaults to `ClassFinder::STANDARD_MODE`.
 * `prefix`: route prefix.
 Defaults to `api`

 ## Compatibility